gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

     :math:`\text{SO}_4^{2-}` and
     :math:`\text{H}_2\text{O}`,
     as well as in between :math:`\text{H}_2\text{O}` molecules.
-    This can be done using the *gmx rdf* command as follow:
+    This can be done using the *gmx rdf* command as follows:

 ..  code-block:: bash